 Full gratification is delayed until the final act, when mother and child finally set out into the white city where night has fallen – another unusual element in a picture book set in winter.

-The dark adds another layer of quiet to this already muffled book whose muted tones are a salve against some of the primary coloured Christmas illuminations that surround us at this time of year.
+The dark adds another layer of quiet to the already muffled pages whose muted tones are a salve against some of the primary coloured Christmas illuminations that surround us at this time of year.

 The Snow Day by Komako Sakai is published by Arthur A. Levine.